Co-Author: Dhayana Sena

-While the extra payment will help over-65s, it still makes sense to be on the best plan for your energy use.
-Senior citizens can follow these tips and advice for year-round savings:
+While the extra payment will help over-65s, it still makes sense to be on the best plan for your energy use – and regardless of the season.

 By law, electricity retailers must promote their low-user plans, and many will review the amount of power you use each year to ensure you are on the right plan.
-There are a few exemptions these rules – such as homes in remote areas, where a single powerline serves few homes – but the vast majority of superannuants will be able to benefit.
+There are a few exemptions to these rules, such as homes in remote areas, where a single powerline serves few homes, but the vast majority of superannuants will be able to benefit.

 How do you know if you are a low user?

-Most older people will be low users due to the fact there is usually only one or two people living in their household – even if you like to watch TV or turn the stereo up loud!
+Most older people will be low users due to the fact that there is usually only one or two people living in their household – even if those people enjoy watching TV or turn the stereo up loud!

 Don’t get in hot water over your hot water

-Hot water heating is about 30 per cent of the average household’s power bill so it is worth making savings with your hot water heating where you can.
+Hot water heating makes up a good chunk of your household’s power bill, so it’s worth making savings with your hot water heating where you can.
 As most pensioners are low-to-moderate hot water users, a hot water cylinder is usually the best way to heat your water.

-Running your hot water cylinder on a night meter is the best way to save money, as it will heat up only at night, when electricity rates are cheaper.
-Before you do this, you will need to be sure you have enough hot water to last the day.
+Running your hot water cylinder on a night meter is the best way to save money, as it will heat up only at night when electricity rates are cheaper.
+Before you do this, however, you should ensure that you have enough hot water to last during the day.

 If you are unsure about only heating your hot water cylinder at night, at least make sure it is on a controlled rate.
 This means it can be turned off by your network lines company when needed, such as during peak times or in times of emergency.
 A controlled rate is offered by most electricity retailers in a majority of areas.